Don't confuse rustic for roughing it with your coffee.

 As far as the taste, we weren’t quite there yet.
 Even after letting the bag sit in the water for seven minutes, the coffee wasn’t strong enough, and its complex aromas and sugars didn’t come through as much as in the unfiltered version.
 Why wasn’t this version reaching the extraction levels of my previous effort nor Marty’s high-altitude boiled and bagged version?
 Well, there’s a reason we don’t brew coffee in little bags like we do tea (and, frankly, why a lot of tea people would prefer you don’t do that for tea either).
 If all our coffee is tightly bound in one part of our pot, the water around that coffee will fill up with coffee particles and won’t do a great job extracting.
 Plus the mass of coffee grounds tends to float at the surface.
 A rolling boil moves that coffee around a bit and the fact that the hot water isn’t dropping in temperature at all helps extract more as well.

 To achieve this without a rolling boil, this sea-level cowboy decided on two things: active stirring to move that water around and a finer grind for more extraction.
-With that, we have two cowboy recipes that’ll both get you delicious coffee.
+With that, Trade has two cowboy recipes that’ll both get you delicious coffee.
 If you don’t mind the bottom of the pot getting a little gritty, the unfiltered version is faster and easier; if you want a cleaner cup with slightly more effort, grab some bags and go for it.
 They’re for one quart of water, but you can scale that up or down as you wish by dividing or multiplying both the water and coffee amounts by the same number.

 Since this recipe simply boils down (pun intended) to heating up water and throwing coffee in it, it's easy to make anywhere.
 Enamel pot on a grill?
 Yes.
 A saucepan on a camping stove or your kitchen?
 Of course.
 Campfire coffee boiled right over the fire or straight on the hot coals?
 Yeehaw!